 The River Course will remind you of a “northeastern country club” with the elevation changes, towering oak tress that line the fairways and overhanging greens.
 Tranquil lakes and streams meander through most of the back nine.
 The River is not as demanding as the Pines, but requires some “shot making” in order for a golfer to brag upon completion.
 Smaller greens and less playable rough make tee shots a premium.

-Deercroft Golf Club is a Semi Private golf club located 18 miles south of historic village of Pinehurst.
+The New Deercroft Golf Club is under new ownership.
+Deercroft is a Semi Private golf club located 18 miles south of historic village of Pinehurst.
 It is carved from magnificent pine forests, with a 70+ acre lake on property.
 Deercroft offers one of the most scenic and challenging tests in the North Carolina Sandhills.
 Golf Digest has described Deercroft as the "Best Kept Secret in the Pinehurst area".